 - Accessible washrooms are available on all three floors of the hospital

 The following equipment is also available through the Communications department.
 Please advise your healthcare team member that you will require this equipment during your stay with us.

 - Uniphone 1000 TTY (for use in patient’s room)

 Service animals are welcome at TADH.
 As part of our commitment to making our hospital as accessible as possible, we make every effort to comply with The Accessibility for Ontarians with Disabilities Act of 2005.
 To that end, we ask that all service animals be clearly marked with identification cards, harnesses or jackets.
 We also ask that service animal owners be responsible for their animals’ care, supervision, behaviour, training and immunization.

 If you need an interpreter, your care team will help you arrange for one.
 We have access to healthcare team members who can provide interpretation in the language of your choice.
 We will make every effort to arrange to have an interpreter on site for you.

-For more information, to raise any accessibility concerns or suggest possible improvements, or to request documents in an accessible format or communication supports, please contact our Communications department at (705) 267-2131 ext.
-6331 or email email@example.com.
+For more information, to raise any accessibility concerns or suggest possible improvements, or to request documents in an accessible format or communication supports, please contact our Communications Specialist at (705) 267-2131 ext.
+2409 or email firstname.lastname@example.org.